Kinto/kinto/cliquet_docs/contributing.rst

 IRC channel
 ===========

-If you want to discuss with the team behind *Cliquet*, please come and join us on ``#storage`` on ``irc.mozilla.org``.
+If you want to discuss with the team behind *Kinto-Core*, please come and join us on ``#storage`` on ``irc.mozilla.org``.

 * Because of differing time zones, you may not get an immediate response to